 - Description of manager’s meetings and what they will be doing

 - Description of managers’ and frontline’s meetings and what they will be doing

-- Announcing software training and describing how it’s integral to the initiative
+- Announcing software training and describing how it’s integral to a successful transformation

 Step 3: Pre-Work for Managers

-We provide efficient pre-work before each week’s session—an interactive video training.
-These videos set your foundations for the upcoming week’s work.
-The objective is to get you thinking about relevant questions and issues you want to resolve.
+We provide efficient pre-work before each week’s session—interactive video training.
+These videos set the foundation for the upcoming week’s work.
+The objective is to get the managers thinking about relevant questions and issues the managers want to resolve.

-The videos are 15-20 minutes long.
+The videos are 5-15 minutes long.
 Managers can easily fit them in during lunch.
-We recommend review of next week’s work immediately after a session.
+We recommend a review of next week’s work immediately after each weekly session.
 That gives managers a full week to pay attention to and think about issues for the upcoming work.
 We put a focus on looking for gaps and profit leakage.

 The lengths of the sessions may vary.
 Managers need to schedule open-endedly to allow time for the variability.

 You’re Sitting There Considering This Program

 You’re not going to buy a suite of programs unless you understand it.